YamtalDev/nightly-shopping-flow-automation/README.md

   npx playwright test src/tests/checkout/ --headed
   ```

-  This allows you to see the browser actions in real-time.
+  This allows you to see the browser actions in real-time, making it easier to identify where tests might be failing.

 - **Use Playwright Trace Viewer:**